LucSam/fmri-preprocessing-pipeline/docs/README.md

 ## Overview

 This pipeline provides a comprehensive set of tools for preprocessing functional MRI (fMRI) data.
-It includes distortion correction, motion correction, advanced denoising techniques (ICA-AROMA and CompCor), and functional connectivity analysis, making it suitable for both clinical and research applications.
+It includes distortion correction, motion correction, advanced denoising techniques (ICA-AROMA and CompCor), and functional connectivity matrix creation, making it suitable for both clinical and research applications.

 ## Features